Peperomia Ginny (Peperomia clusiifolia) Indoor Care, Propagation and Common Problems

 Repot Peperomia Ginny Plant during the growing season only when the plant has become extremely pot-bound as it grows best when the roots are confined.

-Use a pot one size larger than the current one and make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease.
+Use a pot one size larger than the current one and make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Take a look at these pots with drainage holes on Amazon.

 Pruning